GET TAX RELIEF NOW!

 Penalty and Interest Abatement

 Under IRC Section 7502, the mailbox rule applies to payments.
-A payment is deemed timely if it bears a United States postmark on or before the due date, even if the IRS receives it after the due date.
+A payment is timely if it has a US postmark on or before the due date, even if the IRS gets it late.
 The postmark date is treated as the payment date for timeliness purposes.

 When to Escalate